w3c/wai-wcag-supplemental/_collections/_lv/template.md

 ##  [ More Details | Description ]

-{ as succinct as feasible to get across important points. pu other information elsewhere and can put links to it }
+{ as succinct as feasible to get across important points. put supporting information elsewhere and can put links to it }

 ##  [ Getting Started ]

-{ not sure we'll have this section. some COGA Patterns do and some do not. }
+{ not sure we'll have this section. some COGA Design Patterns do and some do not. }

 ##  Examples